 Imagine a world where dignity is valued over nationalistic pride; where we know that ‘enough’ is the opposite of ‘more’; where we understand the bonds that draw us together.
 Author Ece Temelkuran launches her new book ‘Together’ – and shares with us its message of human resilience

 How would the world flourish if our politics were based on trust?
 And how can we make that happen?
-Eva and Justin are co-creating the ‘ReWorlding’ online conference in late May and we came together to explore how even the making of this has been an exploration of what it is to be human, to trust, to grow and to dare to be different.
+This episode explores what it means to be human, to trust, to grow and to dare to be different.